 About Dixon Hall Neighbourhood Services:

-This charity report is an update that is currently being reviewed by Dixon Hall Neighbourhood Services.
-Changes and edits may be forthcoming.
+This charity report is an update that has been sent to Dixon Hall for review.
+Comments and edits may be forthcoming.

 Financial RatiosFiscal year ending March